 EQUITY, DIVERSITY, and INCLUSION

-Next Stop Creatives acknowledges that Racism, White Supremacy, Ableism, Sexism, Homophobia, Sizeism and Transphobia exist within and are perpetuated by the entertainment industry, primarily white institutions, BFA programs, and the greater society.
+Next Stop Creatives acknowledges that Racism, White Supremacy, Ableism, Sexism, Homophobia, Sizeism and Transphobia are perpetuated by the entertainment industry, primarily white institutions, BFA programs, and the greater society.

-Specifically, we in the Department of Drama remained silent and complacent, as our BIPOC peers were subjected to traumatic and discriminatory behavior.
+Specifically, while at the Department of Drama, we remained silent and complacent, as our BIPOC peers were subjected to traumatic and discriminatory behavior.
 The SU Drama Call to Action, led by alumnus Courtney Rikki Green, along with subsequent supporting demands from current black students, shed light on injustices buried under our superficial declaration of the SU Drama community as a “safe space.”

 The events that continue to occur at Syracuse University are a microcosm of the issues our world is facing at large.

 For years there has been a history of mistreatment towards artists, employees, and collaborators by producers in power.
 In our coming of age, we are experiencing the We See You White American Theatre and March on Broadway movements, challenging oppression within the theatre community, with the goal of constructing an authentic and inclusive industry.

 Primarily white male creative teams dominate and dictate what bodies and stories we see on stage and screen.
 We recognize the constant underlying presence of Ableism, Sexism, Homophobia, Sizeism and Transphobia in an industry that claims to be all embracing.